YottaDB/YDBDoc/ProgGuide/utility.rst

 %YGBLSTAT()
 ++++++++++++++++++++

 Labels in the ^%YGBLSTAT utility program gather and report statistics, offering both a high level API and a low level API.
-While we intend to preserve backward compatibility of the high level API in future YottaDB/GT.M releases, we may change the low level API if and, when, we change the underlying implementation.
+While we intend to preserve backward compatibility of the high level API in future YottaDB releases, we may change the low level API if and, when, we change the underlying implementation.
 A call to a label in ^%YGBLSTAT does not in any way slow the execution of other processes.
 Because the gathering of statistics is not instantaneous, and processes concurrently open database files as well as close them on exit and may turn their participation in statistics monitoring on and off, statistics typically do not show a single moment in time, as they change during the short time interval over which they are gathered.

 In the following, an omitted response or argument is equivalent to "*".